OV00VO/mildewdetectionincherryleaves/README.md

 Overall, this project demonstrates the power of CNNs in automating disease detection tasks.
 By combining image analysis with machine learning, it offers a valuable solution for improving efficiency and productivity in cherry farming.

 ### Data Description
-The data used in this project consists of cherry leaf images obtained from [Data source link (if publicly available)].
-The images are in PNG format and have a resolution of 256x256 pixels.
+The data used in this project consists of cherry leaf images obtained from [Data source link ](https://en.wikipedia.org/wiki/Cherry_leaf_spot)].
+The images are in **PNG** format and have a resolution of **256x256 pixels**.
 Using a smaller image size (e.g., 100x100) might be beneficial for reducing model size and facilitating deployment on platforms with storage limitations.
 Large models can be pushed to GitHub using Git LFS.

 ### Model Details
 This project utilizes a Convolutional Neural Network (CNN) model for binary classification.
 The model is trained to distinguish between healthy and mildewed cherry leaves based on the image features it extracts.